 Peter Doyle specialises in the understanding of military terrain, with special reference to the two world wars.
 He is also an author who focusses on the British experience of war, and the material culture of war.
 A member of the British Commission of Military History, and secretary of the Parliamentary All Party War Heritage Group, he is a Fellow of the Royal Historical Society.

-Author of many works of military history and the material culture of warfare, he is a regular speaker at conferences and in invited lectures, he has given numerous specialist battlefield talks and battlefield tours, and worked as a consultant on archaeological digs both at home and abroad.
+Author of many works of military history and the material culture of warfare, he is a regular speaker at conferences and in invited lectures, he has given numerous specialist battlefield talks and battlefield tours, and has worked as a consultant on archaeological digs both at home and abroad.

 Princess Mary's Christmas Gift 1914

 Illustrated in full colour and using original artefacts, archive records, letters and newspaper reports, ‘For every sailor afloat, every soldier at the front’ gives you the facts and tells you the full story of Princess Mary’s Christmas Box, 1914 for the very first time.

 Geology has controlled the outcome of battle since warfare began.
 Understanding the nature of ground, the opportunity for active defence and tunnelling, the ability to move freely across tracts of terrain, and the provision of natural resources are some of the problems that have faced armies for centuries.

 Peter specialises in the interpretation of historic terrain, a noted expert in the field having studied battles in Europe including Gallipoli, the Western Front, Normandy, Arnhem, and the Battle of the Bulge.
 He has also studied battlefields in the USA, including the Revolutionary War, Apache Wars, and the American Civil War.

 His conference, Terrain in Military History, held at the University of Greenwich in 2000, formed part of the development of International Conferences in Military Geosciences.